canro91/canro91.github.io/_posts/2021-10-11-DontRepeatLogicInAssertions.md

 }
 ```

 Voilà!
 That's the most common mistake when writing unit tests.
 It seems silly!
-But, often we duplicate Math operations and string concatenations and it passes unnoticed.
+But often, we duplicate Math operations and string concatenations and it passes unnoticed.
 Remember, don't put too much logic in your tests.
 Tests should be only assignments and method calls.

 If you're new to unit testing, read my post on [how to write your first unit tests in C# with MSTest]({% post_url 2021-03-15-UnitTesting101 %}) and check the [4 common mistakes when writing your first tests]({% post_url 2021-03-29-UnitTestingCommonMistakes %}).
 Also, don't miss my [Unit Testing Best Practices]({% post_url 2021-07-05-UnitTestingBestPractices %}).
 You can have them in a pdf file for free.